There are a number of variables that you can change in FormMail.pl which

 bgcolor - The background color for the success page.

-background - The URL of the background image for the success page.
+background - The URL of the background image for the success

 text_color - The text color for the success page.